- Army Sgt. Bowe Bergdahl is released by the Taliban

 "But he was up to it," Collins said.
 "I am at times not the easiest guy to get along with, being a fishing boat's captain.
 But I imagine I am easy compared to what he is dealing with every day now."

-In Hailey, Idaho, many residents still have yellow ribbons around trees.
-It was there four years ago that Sue Martin, owner of Zaney's Coffee Shop spoke glowingly of her former barista.
+In his hometown, many residents kept yellow ribbons tied around trees.
+It was there in 2009 that Sue Martin, owner of Zaney's Coffee Shop, spoke glowingly of her former barista.

-"Bowe is not somebody in the corner," she said.
-"You engage, and he engages very well."
+"Bowe is not somebody in the corner," she said then.
+"You engage, and he engages very well.

 "He captures you," Martin said.

 Bergdahl was a seeker, a hard worker, a man raised and home-schooled in a small town.
 He could talk to anyone.
 And he was polite, very polite.

 One rainy evening, the sheriff in his Idaho community stopped to offer him a ride.
 Bergdahl, who was drenched and walking his bike, said he wouldn't want to get the car wet, so no thanks.
 And he kept walking.

 "Kind of tells you a little bit about the person," recalled Walt Femling, who knew Bergdahl through renting him an apartment the sheriff owned.

 "I don't usually rent to 20-year-olds," Femling said.
 He trusted Bergdahl.